Cruising is so different from booking a vacation at a hotel or even going to a resort, that it’s easy for rookie cruisers to make some mistakes.

 13. Not watching your budget on a cruise

-Be aware of expenses that can add up.
+All cruisers should be aware of onboard expenses that can add up.
 One of these is alcoholic beverages.

 On a cruise a few years ago, we met and a great, fun couple.
 We would hang out at the pool by day and they would have a few drinks.
 Then wine at dinner.
 Finally, after dinner there were martinis at the bar or cocktails at the disco.